31st Rescue Squadron

 The 31st Rescue Squadron is part of the 18th Wing at Kadena Air Base, Japan.
 It trains, equips and employs combat-ready pararescue specialists.

 History

 The 31st Rescue Squadron was constituted as the 31st Air Rescue Squadron on 17 October 1952.
 They made combat rescues in Southeast Asia, 1965–1966 and also operated the Joint Rescue Coordination Center for Thirteenth Air Force, Apr 1967 – July 1975.
-They took part in disaster relief missions in the Philippines between 16–31 July 1990.
-As a USAF Special Operations Squadron the 31st was forward deployed at Osan Air Base, Korea from 1992–2001, while its headquarters at the 353d Special Operations Group was stationed at Kadena Air Base, Okinawa, Japan.
+They took part in disaster relief missions in the Philippines between 16 and 31 July 1990.
+As a USAF Special Operations Squadron the 31st was forward deployed at Osan Air Base, Korea from 1992 to 2001, while its headquarters at the 353d Special Operations Group was stationed at Kadena Air Base, Okinawa, Japan.
 Inactivated for a couple of years, in 2003 the squadron was redesignated the 31st Rescue Squadron under the 18th Wing and stationed at Kadena Air Base, Okinawa, Japan.